 The many attendance management software systems on the market today share common capabilities.
 But some of them stand out for unique features that may just be what you’re looking for.

-Here are 10 great attendance management systems, from stand-alone time-tracking products to integrated HR systems, along with their strengths, weaknesses, ratings, and pricing systems.
+Here are the top 10 attendance management systems, from stand-alone time-tracking products to integrated HR systems, along with their strengths, weaknesses, ratings, and pricing systems.

 1. Lark - Best overall attendance management system